faizan35/Kubernetes_Mastery_Hub/README.md

 - **Project: Persistent Storage for Database**
   - Description: Deploy a database with persistent storage using Persistent Volumes and Persistent Volume Claims.

-11. **StatefulSets:**
+### 9. StatefulSets

 - **Theory:**

   - Explore StatefulSets for stateful applications that require stable network identities and persistent storage.

 - **Project: Stateful Application Deployment**
   - Description: Deploy a stateful application using StatefulSets, ensuring stable network identities and persistent storage.

-12. **DaemonSets:**
+### 10. DaemonSets

 - **Theory:**

   - Understand DaemonSets, which ensure that all Nodes run a copy of a Pod, useful for system daemons.

 - **Project: System Daemons Deployment**
   - Description: Deploy a DaemonSet to ensure that a specific Pod runs on every node in the cluster.

 13. **Jobs and CronJobs:**